 To deploy your application to a server, you need an application artifact.
 For Java EE applications, IntelliJ IDEA provides the following artifact formats:

 JavaEE Application: Exploded.
 This is a decompressed enterprise application archive (EAR), a directory structure that is ready for deployment onto an application server.

-- JavaEE Application: Archive.
+JavaEE Application: Archive.
 This is, obviously, an EAR file.

-See also, Working with Artifacts.
+See also, Work with artifacts.